Tartans Abroad FAQs

 Register with the United States (or home country) Embassy and sign up for warden messages.

-Check the OIE website and emails from the department regarding special opportunities such as 5th year scholar, honor society nominations, and other important deadlines that may occur while students are away.
+Check the OIE website and emails from the department regarding special opportunities such as the Fifth Year Scholar program, honor society nominations, and other important deadlines that may occur while students are away.

 What if something happens to me while I’m abroad?

-The OIE staff is a valuable resource for students and parents throughout the study abroad experience.
-Should students have any serious problems or emergencies overseas, we are happy to assist in any way we can.
+The OIE staff is a valuable resource for students and family members throughout the study abroad experience.
+Should students have any serious problems or emergencies overseas, we will assist in any way we can.
 Students should first contact their study abroad program as they are on the ground and can be of more immediate assistance.

 What do students do if they get homesick?

 Adjusting to a new culture is both exciting and challenging and there are moments when students feel out of place.
-Check out the Study Abroad Handbook for a detailed explanation of cultural adjustment and ideas of how to overcome homesickness.
+Check out the Adjusting section of our website for a detailed explanation of cultural adjustment and ideas of how to overcome homesickness.

 How do I look for a summer internship (or full time job) while abroad?

 For Jobs/Internships in the U.S.: Remain in contact with a Career Consultant and stay on top of deadlines.
 Continue to submit applications while abroad.